20 Books for Fans of HBO’s My Brilliant Friend

 • Photo Credit: Featured still from "My Brilliant Friend" via HBO.

 The first two seasons of HBO’s adaptation of Elena Ferrante’s Neapolitan quartet captivated viewers from the start.
 With the heart-rending stories of Elena and Lila keeping us on the edge of our seats, it is no wonder Ferrante’s novels beautifully transformed into television.
 HBO’s My Brilliant Friend may be the first adaptation of Ferrante’s novels, but after its success it certainly is not the last.
-Netflix has already announced it will be creating its own adaption (also in Italian) of Ferrante’s The Lying Life of Adults.
+Netflix has already created its own adaption (also in Italian) of Ferrante’s The Lying Life of Adults.

 Farewell, My Orange